 Colored pencil mistakes.
-If you’ve drawing for any length of time, you’ve made them.
+If you’ve been drawing for any length of time, you’ve made them.

 We’ve all done it.
-Made some mistake with a drawing that frustrates us at best and can necessitate starting over at worst (don’t tell me I’m the only one who’s ever done that!).
+Made a mistake that frustrates us at best and necessitates starting over at worst.

 Artists like learning new ways of doing things.
 We want to be more creative and more productive.
 We want to learn how to do things in the best possible way.